PhilibertJens/PokemonApp/README.md

 # PE3 Team Rocket
 ASP.NET Pokémon simulation app.
-Represents a the initial 151 Pokémon in a Pokédex per user.
+Represents the initial 151 Pokémon in a Pokédex per user.
 Users can explore the world and try catching Pokémon in various locations.

 ## Getting started